 Recently, a citizen of the City of Kingston who lives near a new proposed Gas Regulating System to be located at 245 Washington Avenue by Central Hudson contacted us with some concerns.
 Gas and Electric Magnetic Field (EMF) Substations are a part of our landscape in Kingston, given the need for gas and electric in our daily lives.

-But process is key, and it was the process that peeked my interest.
+But process is key, and it was the process that peeked our interest.

 Relevant considerations that the Kingston Planning Board is required to consider include: